Shopsys Platform Knowledge Base¶

 - Frontend API

-- Information about the frontend GraphQL API dedicated for connecting external storefront or mobile app.
+- Information about the frontend GraphQL API dedicated to connecting external storefronts or mobile apps.

 - Documentation for demo frontend client.